Getting help for breast refusal and baby biting breast

 - Try a new feeding position – see our illustrated guide to breastfeeding positions.

 - Hand-express some milk into your baby’s mouth.
-This might encourage her to feed.
+This might encourage him to feed.

-- Give your baby a breastfeed after his bath, when he’s warm and relaxed.
+- Give your baby a breastfeed after her bath, when she’s warm and relaxed.